PoC-dev/as400-sfltemplates/readme.txt

  comparatively easy to create helpful online help, because the help text can be made different for different cursor positions on screen.

-Help Panels are created with something that resembles HTML in a crude way.
+Help Panels are created with something that resembles HTML in a crude way (called GML).
 Not all Features of basic HTML are provided, also.
 See the examples and try out the help on different cursor positions in the SFL itself.

-(Currently the Details-Screen has no help facility.)
+You can add references to help entries by
+- absolute screen positions (rectangle),
+- numbered static screen elements,
+- whole record,
+- other means.

+The mentioned only part of all possibilities because these are which I used in the example display files.

+You can also add cross references to other help files thru hyperlinks.
+Example:

+:LINK PERFORM='DSPHELP HELPSECTION HELPPNLGRPOBJ'.
+This is the text appearing within the link
+:ELINK.

 See "Further Reading" below: Application Display Programming has a chapter about Help Panels.